 Because of these organizations’ well-structured administration systems, harmonious collaborations among the groups, and countless individuals willing to step up and lead, we are seeing the overseas compatriots community continue to grow and strive in the Northern California region.

 This is especially true with groups like Association of Northern California Chinese Schools (est. 1978) and Northern California School Association for Languages of Taiwan (est. 2002).
 For years, these organizations have actively assisted and promoted the Center’s mission and programs.
-These programs include Overseas Youth Summer Camp, Training for Overseas Compatriot School Teachers, Overseas e-Learning Project, Awards for Overseas Compatriot School Teachers, Overseas Traditional Chinese Characters Festival, Culture and Folk Arts Seed Teacher Training, Cultural Training for Overseas Youth Volunteers, Overseas Youth Organizations, The Language and Literature Studying Program, The English Volunteer Program, Exam-Free Enrollment for Overseas Compatriot Students, etc.
+These programs include Overseas Youth Summer Camp, Training for Overseas Compatriot School Teachers, Awards for Overseas Compatriot School Teachers, Overseas Traditional Chinese Characters Festival, Culture and Folk Arts Seed Teacher Training, Cultural Training for Overseas Youth Volunteers, Overseas Youth Organizations, Language Study Program for Compatriot Youth, Teaching English Volunteer Service in Taiwan, Exam-Free Enrollment for Overseas Compatriot Students, etc.

 The Center also actively promotes bilateral commerce activities between the region and Taiwan.
 Typical programs include hosting seminars and delegations in various business topics and industries.
 The Center also thrives to provide Overseas Credit Guarantee Fund for overseas compatriot operated businesses looking to expand their existing businesses or to start a new one.
 In coordination with OCAC, the Center also hosts numerous seminars and live cooking demonstrations in Taiwanese culinary arts with top gourmet chefs visiting from Taiwan. various Taiwanese Chamber of Commerce organizations also play an important role of providing a unifying platform for their members to share ideas, knowledge, information, experiences, connections, and resources.
 As such, new startups can flourish and existing businesses can increase their competitiveness in the marketplace.